 Identity and Access Management, also known as IAM, describes the management of internal users.
 While customers and contractors are also usually included in identity management, the focus is on employees.
 Specifically, authorised employees are given access to required resources for a specific period in time.
-IAM solutions start with the provision of a new user account but also range from more extensive functions such as the management of access rights and company-owned employee identities up to support with compliance issues.
+IAM solutions start with the provision of a new user account but also range from more extensive functions such as managing access rights and company-owned employee identities to supporting compliance issues.
 Furthermore, IAM is used for the automated execution of individual workflows, authorisations and also authentications for security-relevant tasks.
 The aim is to guarantee an optimal user experience for authorised individuals by providing quick and uncomplicated customisation of access rights as well as identities.

 When traditional IAM is no longer enough

 As soon as the tools are to be extended to include the management of customer data, conventional IAM reaches its limits: it can authenticate customers, but the standard solution does not provide any information about who the customer is and which role is assigned to him after login.
 Added to this are the increased requirements that are coming about as a result of the digital revolution.
 This is because the number of digital identities has also increased.
 Consumers act in different roles on different devices every day – at any time and anywhere around the world.
 As a result, a consistent user experience is expected more than before, and in addition to direct customer contact, this also includes active problem-solving.
 In other words, there needs to be an overall view of customers that goes beyond the classic challenges of access authorisation – with a focus on customer data integrity, behavioural analysis and device mapping.
 The future is CIAM (Customer Identity and Access Management): It reduces security risks, lowers costs, increases the availability of applications and optimises the customer experience.

 Using CIAM to ensure an optimum customer journey